 - Handling hazardous materials, ensuring they're safely and properly stored according to regulations.

 - Coordinating/communicating with crews, supervisors, and ground personnel to ensure efficient and safe operations.

-Unlike other offshore workers, maritime laws such as the Jones Act do not protect longshoremen because they do not work on open waters; instead, longshoremen receive protection from the Longshore and Harbor Workers' Compensation Act (LHWCA).
+Unlike other offshore workers, maritime laws such as the Jones Act do not protect longshoremen because they do not work on open waters and do not meet the definition of a “seaman” as a result.
+Instead, longshoremen receive protection from the Longshore and Harbor Workers' Compensation Act (LHWCA).
 Per the Department of Labor, the LHWCA provides "employment-injury and occupational disease protection to approximately 500,000 workers who are injured or contract occupational diseases occurring on the navigable waters of the United States or in adjoining areas."

 The following benefits are provided to longshoremen under the LHWCA: